 Made from herbs, spices, or plant matter boiled up with hot water, herbal tea is caffeine-free and often full of health properties.
 This kind of tea doesn’t come from the camellia sinensis plant and is therefore not considered one of the five true teas.

-From peppermint to chamomile and a whole host of flowers and spices, herbal tea has been around for centuries and is one of our oldest medicines.
-Even today, people drink herbal tea on a daily basis to battle all kinds of common ailments or simply to enjoy a soothing brew.
+From peppermint to chamomile, and a whole host of flowers and spices, herbal tea has been around for centuries as one of our oldest medicines.
+Even today, people drink herbal tea on a daily basis to battle all kinds of common ailments, or simply to enjoy a soothing brew.

 Benefits of Taking Herbal Tea to Reduce Acidity

 So how does herbal tea work when it comes to cutting down the acid in your stomach?
 There are many different teas and each one may tackle your stomach acid in a different way.
-From anti-inflammatory properties to soothe the esophagus, repairing the stomach lining, and easing excess gas, these teas are champions of a good gut.
+From anti-inflammatory properties to soothe the esophagus, repair stomach lining, and ease excess gas, these teas are champions of a good gut.
 Herbal teas are rich in antioxidants, antimicrobial elements, and anti-bacterial properties too.
-All of these added benefits (along with keeping you calm and hydrated) add up to herbal teas being an excellent resource for coping with acid reflux.
+All of these added benefits, along with keeping you calm and hydrated, show herbal teas as an excellent resource for coping with acid reflux.

-There are many herbal teas out there that can help reduce the discomfort around acidity and bloating but then there are one or two teas that may actually make it worse.
+While there are many herbal teas out there that can help reduce the discomfort around acidity and bloating, there are a few that may actually make it worse.
 Peppermint tea and spearmint tea are two to consume with care if you have acid reflux.
 While they both come loaded with soothing properties for the digestive system, drinking too much can trigger your condition.
 Also, skip out on the sugar and lemons when prepping your herbal tea as these too can heighten acidity.

 8 Best Teas for Acid Reflux

 We have rounded up some of the best teas for acid reflux to help you sip and soothe in style.
-If the constant belching and discomfort are dragging you down, then following food with one of these awesome teas may just be the help you need to get on top of your condition.
-Get ready to wash that GERD away with these natural herbal teas.
+If the constant belching and discomfort are dragging you down, then following a meal with one of these awesome teas may just be the help you need to get on top of your condition.
+Get ready to wash that GERD away with these natural herbal teas!

 This bright and spicy root is a culinary fave when it comes to warming up a dish.
 Yet the ginger root also makes a delicious and healing tea.
-Ginger tea has potent digestive powers and can help with everything from reducing bloat to getting rid of nausea and decreases swelling in the digestive system.
+Ginger tea has potent digestive powers and can help with everything from reducing bloat to getting rid of nausea, and even decrease swelling in the digestive system.
 This is mainly due to its anti-inflammatory properties and the added benefits of gingerol and shogaol being added to the mix.